 Include your partner in your traveling experience

 What better way to show someone you’re committed to maintaining that romantic connection than to give him or her a taste of what you’re seeing and learning on the road?
 Take a picture on your cell phone and send it with a sweet note, or snap some photos or short video clips and email them to your special someone later.
-According to Diane Mapes, author of Dating in a Post-Dating World
+According to Diane Mapes, author of How to Date in a Post-Dating World

 , you should focus on small things that remind you of the other person.
 It will feel like you’ve shared a moment, even when you weren’t together.